 Katherine Smith - Professional Teacher in Cambridge

-I am a very experienced teacher of languages and have taught students of all ages, abilities and backgrounds.
+I am a very experienced teacher of languages and have taught students of all ages (both primary and secondary), abilities and backgrounds.
 I love being part of the process of enabling students to achieve their potential and have spent many years working in classrooms, one to one tutoring as well as designing the new qualifications for A level and GCSE for one of the exam boards.
 This has given me an excellent understanding of their requirements as well as how to prepare for success in the new qualifications.

 Subjects I Teach